mehrdaad/Hardcore_OSINT_Rec/README.md

 - [IBM X-Force Exchange](https://exchange.xforce.ibmcloud.com/) - Cloud Threat Intelligence
 - [ElevenPath tools](https://www.elevenpaths.com/labs/tools/index.html#*) - Confidence on the Internet, Identity and Privacy, Threats and vulnerabilities, etc.
 - [Cymon.io](https://cymon.io) - Open Threat Intelligence - ```Cymon is the largest open tracker of malware, phishing, botnets, spam, etc.```
+- [Just Metadata](https://github.com/ChrisTruncer/Just-Metadata) - Just-Metadata will allow you to quickly find the Top "X" number of states, cities, timezones, etc. that the loaded IP addresses are located in.
+It will allow you to search for IP addresses by country.
+You can search all IPs to find which ones are used in callbacks as identified by VirusTotal.
+Want to see if any IPs loaded have been documented as taking part of attacks via the Animus Project, Just-Metadata can do it.